24 of the Best Gothic Horror Movies

 The precise pace for a concise film and the set design all work together to create something with gripping power.

-Compared to other horror subgenres, Gothic classics like The Black Cat can err on the side of longevity.
+Gothic classics like The Black Cat can err on longevity compared to other horror subgenres.

 The importance of good lighting and set decoration is unchanged for this genre.

-Also, the Black Cat not only puts Karloff and Lugosi together to generate an energy that is quite amazing but also demonstrates how it’s done.
+Also, the Black Cat brings Karloff and Lugosi together to generate amazing energy and demonstrates how it’s done.

 2. Oculus (2013)